-The STM32 Nucleo-144 boards (NUCLEO-L496ZG, NUCLEO-L496ZG-P and NUCLEO-L4R5ZI) provide an affordable and flexible way for users to try out new concepts and build prototypes by choosing from the various combinations of performance and power consumption features, provided by the STM32 microcontroller.
-The ST Zio connector, which extends the Arduino[TM] Uno V3 connectivity, and the ST morpho headers provide an easy means of expanding the functionality of the Nucleo open development platform with a wide choice of specialized shields.
-The STM32 Nucleo-144 board does not require any separate probe as it integrates the ST-LINK/V2-1 debugger/programmer.
-The STM32 Nucleo-144 board comes with the STM32 comprehensive free software libraries and examples available with the STM32Cube package.
+The STM32 Nucleo-144 boards based on the MB1312 reference board (NUCLEO-L496ZG, NUCLEO-L496ZG-P, NUCLEO-L4R5ZI, NUCLEO-L4R5ZI-P and NUCLEO-L4A6ZG) provide an affordable and flexible way for users to try out new concepts and build prototypes with STM32 microcontrollers, choosing from the various combinations of performance, power consumption and features.
+The ST Zio connector, which extends the ARDUINO® Uno V3 connectivity, and the ST morpho headers make it easy to expand the functionality of the Nucleo open development platform with a wide choice of specialized shields.
+The STM32 Nucleo-144 boards do not require any separate probe as they integrate the ST-LINK/V2-1 debugger/programmer.
+The STM32 Nucleo-144 boards come with the STM32 comprehensive free software libraries and examples available with the STM32Cube MCU Package.